 - For the game to be stopped, the outcome of the review must have a direct, competitive impact on the outcome of the game. - Scoring and change of possession plays must be cleared by replay before play is resumed. - All targeting fouls called on the field are reviewed by rule (Rule 12-3-5). - The replay crew must know the ruling on the field before determining if a play is significant and should be reviewed.
-That includes knowing what penalties were called, the down and distance of the next play, and who recovered any loose ball. - As a general guideline, catch/no catch, player down, or player out of bounds should have a difference of 10 yards to be significant; However, obvious errors and other factors (e.g., score, time remaining and field position) can affect application of this guideline and cause plays with less than a 10-yard impact to be reviewed. - Advance of a kick after a fair catch signal was given is reviewable.
+That includes knowing what penalties were called, the down and distance of the next play, and who recovered any loose ball.

+- As a general guideline, catch/no catch, player down, or player out of bounds should have a difference of at least 10 yards to be significant; However, obvious errors and other factors (e.g., score, time remaining and field position) can affect application of this guideline and cause plays with less than a 10-yard impact to be reviewed. - Advance of a kick after a fair catch signal was given is reviewable.
 Replay must determine if advance created an advantage (Rule 12-3-3-c). - Reviewing whether a player made the line to gain is significant on third and fourth down.
-First or second down may be significant in late game situations when the clock is a factor. - Stop the game and overturn obvious errors on plays that would normally not be reviewed if a clear shot comes up immediately or if television is highlighting the play.
-(For example, a short pass is completed but clear and immediate evidence shows the receiver caught the pass out of bounds.)

-- In lopsided games, the replay crew should stop play only if it is 100 percent certain that the play will be overturned. - Look for smoke (e.g., player reaction to a play), which indicates there may be an issue with a play. - Everything is magnified in overtime.
-A review that may result in a five-yard difference is enough to warrant a stoppage.
+First or second down may be significant in late game situations when the clock is a factor. - When a play does not meet the competitive effect standard, but a clear shot comes up immediately with television highlighting an obvious mistake the Replay Official should correct it with an O2O review.
+(For example, a short pass is ruled complete but clear and immediate evidence shows the receiver caught the pass out of bounds.) - In lopsided games, the replay crew should stop play only if it is 100 percent certain that the play will be overturned. - Look for smoke (e.g., player reaction to a play), which indicates there may be an issue with a play. - Everything is magnified in overtime.